leisa218/final-map/README.md

-# MyReads Project - FEND React Project for Udacity's Nanodegree
+# Map Project - FEND React Project for Udacity's Nanodegree

 This is the final Project from the FEND Udacity Nanodegree build in React.